babelpainterwell/papertalk-well/README.md

 To address this issue, I had this idea of creating PaperTalk a product that would streamline the process of resolving these puzzles.
 This tool would not only answer questions but also keep a record of the inquiries made about a specific paper.
 However, a significant drawback of large language models like GPT-4 and GPT-3.5 is their propensity for hallucination.
 Relying solely on such models to solve academic puzzles seemed inadequate.
 During development, I incorporated human instruction, allowing a human instructor to provide feedback on the model's outputs.

 Why would a human instructor volunteer for this?
 To provide some context, the task of reading seminal deep learning papers is part of a deep learning course I am taking this fall semester.
 An incentive for the instructor to use this product is that it offers a way to provide asynchronous feedback to students' questions.
 Even if questions can't be answered immediately, the instructor can provide improved or corrected answers later.
 This dual approach of AI and human input is the foundation of PaperTalk's design and functionality.

-## Updates

-- To optimize the **fine-tuning** process for large language models, I have introduced a feature that allows each paper agent provider to refine answers.
-On the Analytics page, users can now download data that has been meticulously preprocessed.
-This dataset includes examples and target pairs, which are primed for direct use in the fine-tuning of Large Language Models (LLMs).

-- I have implemented a Retrieval-Augmented Generation (RAG) feature, enabling each paper agent to access and review past chat histories between themselves and other users. **It's important to note that this functionality does not breach our commitment to keeping data localized on each end device.** Human paper provider or knowledge contributor retains ownership of all communications involving their paper agent.

 ## Preview